 Returned voting documents are able to be opened and processed during all or part of the voting period prior to the close of voting.
+These processes are:

 - roll scrutiny (marking people off the roll);

-- opening of envelopes;
+- · opening of envelopes;

 - extracting of voting documents;

 - checking for informal or duplicate votes;

 - electronic capture of all valid votes (twice).

-No tallying of votes is undertaken until after the close of voting (noon, Saturday 8 October 2022).
+No tallying of votes is undertaken until after the close of voting (noon, Saturday, 11 October 2025).